Commonwealth University of Pennsylvania — Admission Snapshot 2026

 Beyond your score, what ultimately determines admission at this level is the strength of your overall profile.
 Your unweighted GPA, course rigor (AP, IB, or dual enrollment), extracurricular depth, letters of recommendation, and personal essays all carry significant weight.
 A 25 ACT gets your application through the first filter — but your essays and activities are what move it forward from there.

-Name: Commonwealth University of Pennsylvania
+Commonwealth University of Pennsylvania Profile

-Is a Commonwealth University of Pennsylvania degree Worth It?
+Is a Commonwealth University of Pennsylvania Degree Worth It?

 Getting into Commonwealth University of Pennsylvania can be a great opportunity for many students.
 It is a prestigious institution known for its strong programs.
 However, whether it is worth it depends on your personal and academic goals, as well as your financial situation.
 Commonwealth University of Pennsylvania offers a rigorous academic environment and access to cutting-edge research, but it may not be the best fit for everyone.
 It's important to consider factors such as cost, location, and specific academic programs when making this decision.
-Please note that the average household income of the admitted students at Commonwealth University of Pennsylvania is $60,800 and unemployment rate is 3.19%.

-How much does a degree from Commonwealth University of Pennsylvania Cost?The average annual cost of the degree at Commonwealth University of Pennsylvania is $25,781.
-As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Commonwealth University of Pennsylvania is $18,877
+The average annual cost of the degree at Commonwealth University of Pennsylvania is $25,781.
+As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Commonwealth University of Pennsylvania is $18,877.

-29.34% of the students are receiving Pell Grant and 58.42 percent are receiving Federal Grants.
+29.3% of the students are receiving Pell Grant and 58.4 percent are receiving Federal Grants.
 So it is a better choice to go to Commonwealth University of Pennsylvania and apply for PELL or federal loan grants.

 At Commonwealth University of Pennsylvania, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Commonwealth University of Pennsylvania as your choice in the form.